xinchishenwang/Yuxin-Fan.github.io/index.md

   - Time Series analysis; [Report](https://Jiafengliu.me); [Code](https://Jiafengliu.me)
   - Literature Review about *The impact of the government on the economy*; [Report](https://Jiafengliu.me)
-  - Effect of inquiry range on underpricing; [Report](https://Jiafengliu.me)
+  - *Effect of inquiry range on underpricing based on Shanghai A Share*; [Report](https://Jiafengliu.me)

-*Principles of Economics (Mankiw)* lead me to a new world, *Time Series Analysis with applications in R* and *Applied Economatrics (Wooldridge)* teach me how to do reasearch in economics fields.

-I would like to go on to study in ecnomics field, prepare to apply phd in statistics or ecnomics (better) later this year.
-Thus, I am looking for an internship or RA in a economics or statistics group.

-I wish that my efforts and new ideas could be quite helpful to what the project/research topic demands.
+I wish that my efforts and new ideas could be quite helpful to what the project or research topic demands.

 Here is my [CV] and [Cover Letter]